1790 messages in -23 discussions

 She doesn't like vacuum cleaners.

 Gathering storm clouds promise a welcome respite to a parched City after a long hot dry spell.
-I hurry home before the downpour, stopping to watch a pair of sparrows having at it right there on Third Street in the dust below a thirsty sidewalk tree.
+I hurry home before the downpour but stop to watch a pair of sparrows having at it right there on Third Street in the dust below a thirsty sidewalk tree.
 One of the sparrows gets the upper hand, so to speak, grabs his foe by the neck and starts hammering him into the dirt.
 He's gonna kill him!
 What to do, what to do?

 A couple of neighbors join me, watching in horror.
 I can see their thoughts, same as mine: It's nature.
 It's normal.
 Nothing we can do.
 The pair of fighters begins to roll, oblivious to all, clenched to each other.
 They roll off the sidewalk over the curb and plummet through the grating of a storm sewer.